Senthuran100/NLP_Assignment/README.md

 # NLP_Assignment
-Calculte the message probability aginst the spam and ham message dataset and predict whether a message is a spam or ham.
+Calculte the sms message probability aginst the spam and ham message dataset and predict whether a message is a spam or ham.